Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 - Very short 3-month warranty

-- App and Wi-Fi experience can be frustrating
+- App and Wi-Fi setup can be finicky

 Watchouts